wandadrizzle/python-bootcamp/README.md

 27 June 2024 - I went to a family event, uMembeso kamalume.

 29 June 2024 - I went to umgcagco kamalume.

+30 June 2024 - We have no electricity.